Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Proof of lemmas

 \subsection{Proof of Lemma \ref{lemma:E}}

 Before we prove the lemma, we motivate the argument that we are about to use.
-We view $E(\Omega)$ as a function defined on all $\binom{N}{S}$ possible sets $\Omega$ supported on the grid of width $1/N$ and of cardinality $S$.
+We view $E(\Omega)$ as a function defined on all $N\choose S$ possible sets $\Omega$ supported on the grid with spacing $1/N$ and of cardinality $S$.
 To upper bound $E(\Omega)$ uniformly in $\Omega$, one method is to determine which $\Omega$ attain(s) the maximum.
 The maximizer is clearly not unique, since $E(\Omega)$ is invariant under cyclic shifts of $\Omega$ by $1/N$.
-However, we shall argue that the maximizer is attained by $\Omega_*$, which denotes any support set consisting of $S$ consecutive points separated by $1/N$.
+However, we shall argue that the maximizer is attained by shifts of $\Omega_*=\{n/N\}_{n=0}^{S-1}$.
 Note that

 Thus, the lemma is complete once we prove that $E(\Omega)\leq E(\Omega_*)$.
 While it seems intuitive that $E(\Omega)\leq E(\Omega_*)$ for all $\Omega$, it is not straightforward to prove.
 When $\Omega$ is contained in a small interval, the product over $\calT_j$ in the definition of $E(\Omega)$ given in \eqref{eq:EOmega} is large, but that is offset by the remaining terms, which are small.
 The major difficulty is that $E(\Omega)$ is highly dependent on the configuration of $\Omega$.
 If we perturb just one of the $\omega_j\in\Omega$ and keep the rest fixed, it is possible for all $S$ terms in the summation in the definition of $E(\Omega)$ to change.
 This makes continuity and perturbation arguments difficult to carry out.
 To deal with this difficultly, we proceed with the following extension argument.